eclipse-edc/docs/developer/wip/for-contributors/control-plane/policy-monitor.md

 Implementors that want a [Policy function](./entities.md#23-policy-evaluation-functions) to be evaluated at the policy monitor layer need to bind such function to the `policy.monitor` scope.

-Since the policy evaluation happens in background, the `PolicyContext` does not contain `ParticipantAgent` as context data.
+Note that because the policy evaluation happens in the background, the `PolicyContext` does not contain `ParticipantAgent` as context data.
+This means that the Policy Monitor cannot evaluate policies that involve VerifiableCredentials.

 Currently the only information published in the `PolicyContext` available for functions in the `policy.monitor` scope are the [`ContractAgreement`](./entities.md#5-contract-agreements), and the `Instant` at the time of the evaluation.